Project overview

 Project details

+Tools can be developed to help predict risk of developing physical health issues.
 For older adults with experience of psychosis, there are several suitable physical health risk calculator tools already in existence.
 However, there is currently no equivalent tool suitable for young people with experience of psychosis.

-It is hoped that the PsyMetRiC tool could help young people with experience of psychosis and their healthcare professionals be more informed about the risk of future physical health problems.
-For young people who might have a higher chance of developing future physical health problems, steps could be taken much earlier than currently possible, to lower the chance of, or even prevent the physical health problem happening at all.
-These steps could involve changes to prescribed medications, increasing physical activity, seeing a dietician to help with eating healthily, or getting help to stop smoking if necessary.
+For young people who might have a higher chance of developing future physical health issues, steps could be taken much earlier than currently possible, to lower the chance of, or even prevent the physical health issue happening at all.

 Project resources